GRCHive/grchive/README.md

 # Audit Stuff

-This document will assume that the git checkout directory is an set in an environment variable `$SRC`.
+This document will assume that the git checkout directory is set in an environment variable `$SRC`.

 ## Prerequisites